-Due to the intense efforts of NRA-ILA, coupled with the backing of active NRA members and gun owners, the Second Amendment rights of Americans have been vastly expanded in the states around the nation:
+Due to the intense efforts of NRA-ILA, coupled with the backing of active NRA members and gun owners, the Second Amendment rights of Americans have been vastly expanded in states throughout the nation:

-- Constitutional right to keep and bear arms in 44 state constitutions - Firearms Pre-emption laws or court decisions in 49 states - Firearms Lawsuit Pre-emption laws in 34 states - Emergency Powers legislation in 35 states - Stand Your Ground laws in 30 states - Right-to-Carry laws in 42 states - Range Protection laws in all 50 states - Hunter Protection laws in all 50 states - Constitutional/permitless carry laws in 12 states - Constitutional Right to Hunt and Fish amendments in 21 state constitutions
+- Constitutional right to keep and bear arms in 44 state constitutions - Firearm preemption laws or court decisions in 49 states - Firearm lawsuit preemption laws in 34 states - Emergency Powers legislation in 35 states - Stand Your Ground laws in 30 states - Right-to-Carry laws in 42 states - Range Protection laws in all 50 states - Hunter Protection laws in all 50 states - Constitutional/permitless carry laws in 16 states - Constitutional Right to Hunt and Fish amendments in 21 state constitutions

 NRA-ILA also helps educate the news media and general public about the many facets of firearm ownership in America.
-Through online and printed fact sheets and brochures, NRA-ILA informs NRA members and the public about responsible firearms ownership, the Second Amendment and other topics.
+Through online and printed fact sheets and brochures, NRA-ILA informs NRA members and the public about responsible firearm ownership, the Second Amendment and other topics.
 Through NRA-ILA's website, nraila.org, members and the public can get timely information about current and pending firearm legislation, as well as targeted local Second Amendment news.